Slides vs Flip Flops: Sandal Comparison

 In terms of modern-day fashion, slides entered the scene when artisan Italian shoemakers started crafting them after World War II ended (noticing a trend here?).3 Slides became popular in the US during the 60s, but it wasn’t until the 70s that they really caught on.
 Legend has it that a German soccer team asked Adidas for a shower shoe, and the black-and-white banded athletic slides are what they came up with.

 While the slides may have been built with changing rooms in mind, these summer sandals can now be seen at the beach, on the streets, and even on the runway.
 Never let anyone tell you that slides can’t be high fashion!
+One of our most versatile picks, the Evie Knit Slide Sandal seamlessly transitions from weekend brunches to summer vacations and is a wardrobe essential.

 Core Differences